View the Academic Calendar

 Classes will have different start times than last year, as we have allotted 20 minutes between them instead of 10.

 Both faculty and students can opt for online instruction and we will not ask why.
 Students may start in-person and later switch to online, or vice versa.
-However, students should not switch on a daily basis.

 This also means that an in-person class may move to an online format during the semester.